Courses

 Capstone Internship

-4 credits | Spring Semester
+4 Credits | Spring Semester

-2 credits | Spring Semester
+2 Credits | Spring Semester

 The aim of this course is to integrate the chemical and physical sciences to provide the molecular basis of protein function using structural biology approaches as tools.
 For an understanding of biological function, detailed knowledge of the three-dimensional structures of biological macromolecules and their interactions with ligands is required.
 This course will provide the basic knowledge needed to understand “structure-function” relationships and concepts of drug design.
 Students will understand the effect of mutations in disrupting the three-dimensional structure and ultimately leading to diseases.
 Students will also be exposed to basic concepts of pharmacogenomics.
 The course is suitable for scientists wishing to update their knowledge of molecular structural biology, or as part of the background studies of research students, particularly those whose undergraduate studies were in a different area.

-2 credits | Spring Semester
+2 Credits | Spring Semester

-The approach most people bring to problem solving is based on the assumption that the challenge before them can be decomposed into a subset of simpler problems, and that any challenge can be met through a process of addressing these simpler questions and then following them up a “decision tree”.
+The approach most people bring to problem solving is based on the assumption that the challenge before them can be decomposed into a subset of simpler problems, and that any challenge can be met through a process of addressing these simpler questions and then following them up a “decision tree.”
 In fact, most of the challenges facing us today do not lend themselves to such a straightforward decomposition.
 They exist in a complex, interconnected ecosystem where context is everything, and we must view the whole as more than the sum of its parts in order to effect change.

 This course will introduce you to the world of systems and systems thinking.
 You will learn to consider and shape the posture you take towards the complex challenges you face.
 You will understand the importance off embracing paradox and factoring in the inherent biases we all bring to how we see a problem before us.
 You will also be introduced to tools and methods to help understand, reason with, and make better decisions with problems in a system context.

-2 credits | Spring Semester
+2 Credits | Spring Semester

 This course will cover the dynamic relationship between the microbiota and disease expression.
 It will consist of lectures, invited guest speakers, panels, and audiovisual material – all focusing on the epigenetic role of the microbiota in influencing the development of disease.
 Several clinical conditions, including inflammatory bowel disease (Crohn’s and ulcerative colitis), celiac disease, allergy and asthma, obesity, autoimmune diseases, neuropsychiatric conditions and cancer, will be examined through a microbial lens to learn more about the contribution of changes in the microbiota to disease states.
 A standard treatment will be compared to emerging microbial therapies.
 Students will learn about the role of next-generation microbial sequencing, including indications for, and how to interpret current testing modalities.

-2 credits | Spring Semester
+2 Credits | Spring Semester

 This 2-credit seminar course explores the social and policy implications of cutting-edge issues and controversies related to genomics and precision medicine.
 No prerequisites are required as understandable scientific background will be provided.
 Classes will be interactive, with scholarly discussions and policy debates.
 Students will (1) prepare a policy brief, which will be peer reviewed; (2) write “blog type” reflections online; and (3) deliver several mini-presentations throughout the semester.
 The course will culminate with a take-home final exam.

-2 Credit | Spring Semester
+2 Credits | Spring Semester

 A hands-on introduction to methods and concepts used in technology companies to drive innovation and their application to systems medicine.
 This course will introduce students to key concepts in design thinking and lean startup as well as implications for healthcare and systems medicine.
 An ongoing project during the term will help students learn to apply these ideas and bring the concepts to life.

-3 Credit | Spring Semester
+3 Credits | Spring Semester

 This course is designed for master-level students in the Department of Biochemistry and Molecular & Cellular Biology.
 Students will be expected to gain familiarity with gross anatomy and become conversant with any medical professional, including the allied health field.
 Body regions that will be covered include the thorax, abdomen, pelvis, upper and lower limbs.
 Majority of the lectures will be delivered online, but weekly quizzes, both formative and summative will be present synchronously to assess student understanding.
 Student assessment will be performed using multiple choice exams, principally using identification type question, but a certain number of higher order type questions will also form part of the examination.
 Students will be required to pass all portions of the course, not just obtain a cumulative grade.
 At the completion of the thorax, abdomen and pelvis sections, students will be introduced to the cadaver and have an opportunity to view prosected cadavers in the laboratory.
 This latter activity will be considered enrichment but will be mandatory for all students enrolled.

-1 credit | Spring Semester
+1 Credit | Spring Semester

 This is an interactive journal club formatted course with a mixture of presentations and hands-on sessions.
 The course will focus on recent research published in selected areas of Personalized Medicine.
 Students will present selected papers developing critical analysis skills and lead discussions.
 Papers will be selected in consultation with GUMC faculty.
 The main goal of the course is to help students to think and analyze a research paper in the new field of Personalized Medicine critically.
 The course will include a wet-lab session which will give the students experience of performing Genotyping.

-3 credit | Fall Semester
+3 Credits | Fall Semester

 The sequencing of the human genome was the beginning of the acceleration of the “big data” era in biology.
 We have seen technological advances and the availability of mobile sequencers that can generate DNA sequencing data in a matter of a few hours.
 The advent of these mobile sequencers has made it possible to generate sequencing data in a classroom.
 The objective of this course is to provide hands-on experience in using one such hand-held sequencer, the MinION to sequence a piece of DNA. and carry out Next-Generation Sequence analysis.
 Students will have a hands-on experience in the extraction, purification, loading of the DNA to the sequencer and the analysis of the Next Generation data collected from the sequencer.
 The course will be a combination of lectures and hands-on providing students in the “know-how” of DNA sequencing and analysis.

-2 credit | Fall Semester
+2 Credits | Fall Semester

 Biochemistry is fundamental to understanding the underlying cause of diseases and their treatments.
 This didactic course will be an intensive course, covering many aspects of biochemistry including biomolecules and metabolism.
 This course will be approached from a medical perspective.
 The course is designed as a combination of lectures and practical computer-based exercises utilizing functionalities of web-based resources.
 The students will experience the effect of mutations and polymorphisms on the genes that are causative of the underlying disease in each metabolic pathway.
 The lectures will be presented as a series of case studies.
 Most encountered clinical cases will form the core of the course.
 Aspects of Complementary and Integrative Medicine (CIM) approaches to health and disease states will be discussed.
 At the end of the course, students will be able to understand these diseases from a biochemical, informatics, and integrative medicine perspective.

-3 credits | Fall Semester
+3 Credits | Fall Semester

 This course will cover conceptual aspects of machine learning in application to high-throughput biomedical data.
 Throughout the course, students will get an understanding of opportunities and limitations of machine learning in the context of pre-clinical and clinical research.
 The course is designed as a combination of online resources, practical assignments and workshops that will be conducted on-location and online.
 Throughout the course, we will review several examples that demonstrate successes and limitations of conventional machine learning tools and associated studies.
 This course will be run by experts from Pine Biotech.

-1 credit | Spring Semester
+1 Credit | Spring Semester

 While breakthroughs abound in cancer research, there is a profound disconnection in translating these discoveries into clinical medicine.
 This new didactic course will be based on the application of computational biology and high throughput technologies to cancer research.
 The course is designed as a combination of lectures and practical computer-based exercises utilizing functionalities of web-based cancer resources.
 The course will also cover some aspects of pharmacogenomics.
 The students will experience the use and applications of informatics resources and tools to different types of cancer.
 The main goal is to understand these diseases from a Systems Perspective.